|

 Located in the heart of fashionable Chelsea (in the royal borough of Kensington and Chelsea), the gallery is home to some of the most cutting-edge contemporary art on view today, kicking it since 1985.

 The exhibitions are ever-rotating, so there’s always something new to discover.
-Along with special events taking place throughout the year.
+Along with events taking place throughout the year.

 19. Explore Notting Hill